marianbasti/Blender_StyleGAN2-ada_addon/README.md

 # Setup
-In order to install the needed modules, it must be done so for the Blender's inculded python binary
+In order to install the needed modules, it must be done so for the Blender's included python binary
 ```
 cd Blender/{Blender.version}/python/bin

-pip ensurepip
+python.exe -m ensurepip

-pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3
+python -m pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3
 ```

 Also install pytorch following their instructions https://pytorch.org/get-started/locally/